tmo1/sms-ie/README.md

 ## Background

 Coming from a procedural, command line interface, synchronous, Linux, Perl and Python background, the development of SMS Import / Export served as a crash course in object-oriented, graphical user interface, asynchronous, Android, Kotlin programming, and consequently entailed a fair amount of amateurishness and cargo cult programming.
 After much work and learning, however, the app does seem to function correctly and effectively.

+## Donations

+SMS Import / Export is absolutely free software, and there is no expectation of any sort of compensation or support for the project.
+That being said, if anyone wishes to donate (to Thomas More, the app's primary author), this can be done via [the Ko-fi platform](https://ko-fi.com/thomasmore).

 ## License